openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 Here, INX-A is an index name.
 The compiler will calculate the value in the index as the occurence number minus 1 multiplied by the length of the table element.
 So, for example, for the second occurence of TABLE-ELEMENT, the binary value contained in INX-A is (2-1) * 3, or 3.

-If you happen to have another table with the same number of table elements of the same length, you can use an index name as a reference for both table.
+If you happen to have another table with the same number of table elements of the same length, you can use an index name as a reference for both tables.

 We can also define an index data item using the USAGE IS INDEX clause.
 These index data items can be used with any table.
 For example,